cysouw/diathesis/text/c01_introduction.md

 ## Delocative diatheses ~~[PBJ › Ø]~~

-### *Präverb Antilokativ* {#sec:summary-praverb-antilokativ}
+### *Präverb Delokativ* {#sec:summary-praverb-delokativ}

-The ~~Präverb Antilokativ~~ (full discussion in [@sec:preverb-intransitive-antiresultative] and subsequent sections) is a diathesis in which an obligatory location loses its obligatoriness by adding a preverb.
+The ~~Präverb Delokativ~~ (full discussion in [@sec:preverb-intransitive-antiresultative] and subsequent sections) is a diathesis in which an obligatory location loses its obligatoriness by adding a preverb.
 For example, the diathesis between *steigen aus* and *aussteigen* 'to get out' [@next] shows a small but crucial difference in that the prepositional phrase *aus dem Auto* loses its obligatory status.

 ::: ex
 a.
 Der Man steigt aus dem Auto.